Category:Super High Fidelity

 Sound quality rating:7 / 10

-Many people believe that the GX-747 and its successor the GX-747dbX, were the finest reel-to-reel decks ever produced by Akai (others might suggest it was Akai’s Pro 1000).
-The GX-747 was very well made and utilized the evolving technology of its predecessors, the GX-646 and 635.
+Many people believe that the Akai GX-747 and its successor the GX-747dbX were the finest reel-to-reel decks ever produced by Akai, or any one else for that matter (others insist it was Akai’s Pro 1000).
+It was extremely well made and utilized the evolving technology of its predecessors.

 Akai produced 5 variations of the 747, silver and black with the following options depending on the time of production- VU or LED meters and DBX.